MontgomeryLab/tinyRNA/doc/Parameters.md

 | plot_len_dist_min: | `--len-dist-min VALUE` |
 | plot_len_dist_max: | `--len-dist-max VALUE` |

 The min and/or max bounds for plotted lengths can be set with this option.
-See [Plotter's documentation](Plotter.md#length-bounds) for more information about how these values are determined if they aren't set.
+See [tiny-plot's documentation](tiny-plot.md#length-bounds) for more information about how these values are determined if they aren't set.

-### Full Commandline Help String
+### Full tiny-plot Help String
 ```
 tiny-plot [-rc RAW_COUNTS] [-nc NORM_COUNTS] [-uc RULE_COUNTS]
           [-ss STAT] [-dge COMPARISON [COMPARISON ...]]